kentakayama/suit-manifest-generator/cbor-diag-ref-e/README.md

 * hello.suit-digest.rediag: the sha256 digest of the manifest in `SUIT_Digest`
 * hello.suit-envelope.rediag: the manifest wrapper containing the MAC and/or the digital signature of the manifest

+Note that this tool generates CBOR binaries with canonical encoding which is required in the [Section 8.1 of draft-ietf-suit-manifest](https://datatracker.ietf.org/doc/html/draft-ietf-suit-manifest#section-8.1).

 ## Quick start

 As an example, this tool generates a "hello, world!" static binary (`hello`) and